 - For remaining emails that do not provide an option to unsubscribe, you can block the email via OWA or MS Outlook.

 - For emails from mailing lists that you want to continue to receive, but would like them to be automatically redirected to a different folder other than the Inbox, you can create a rule via OWA or MS Outlook.

 Outlook Client's Junk Email Filter FAQs

-In addition to using EOP, faculty and staff can also use the Microsoft Outlook program on their computer to manage their junk email filter from within their Outlook client.
+Faculty and staff can also use the Microsoft Outlook program on their computer to manage their junk email filter from within their Outlook client.
 To learn more about managing your email spam as well as your Approved and Blocked Senders lists from within the MS Outlook client, please see the most frequently asked questions on the Outlook's Junk Email Filter FAQs page.

 - How does Outlook 2010/2013's Junk Email Filter work?